AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/using_gnatcheck.rst

-If a project file is specified and no argument source is explicitly specified (either directly or by means of ``-files`` option), and no ``-U`` is specified, then the set of processed sources is all the immediate units of the argument project.
+If a project file is specified and no argument source is explicitly specified (either directly or by means of ``-files`` option), and no ``-U`` or ``--no-subprojects`` is specified, then the set of processed sources is determined in the following way.
+If root project file has attribute ``Main`` declared and all specified mains are Ada sources, then combined closure of those mains is processed. if root project does not have attribute ``Main`` declared, or at least one of the mains is not an Ada source, then all sources of non-externally built projects in the project hierarchy are processed.

 If the argument project file is an aggregate project, and it aggregates more than one (non-aggregate) project, gnatcheck runs separately for each